Successful Traders

 In your opinion, what are the most important characteristics for maintaining a steady trading Career?

-- Patience, following a plan, waiting for the right circumstances to become optimum for higher probabilities, executing at the right time or set up, even more important Not executing when things are not lined up properly or with a lot of uncertainties or inconsistencies.
+- Patience, following a plan, waiting for the right circumstances to become optimum for higher probabilities, executing at the right time or set up, and even more importantly, Not executing when things are not lined up correctly or with many uncertainties or inconsistencies.

-What it the most important trading mental aspect, and how do you apply it in your routine.
+What is the most essential trading mental aspect, and how do you apply it in your routine?

-- Perseverance, never ever give up, keep applying and developing your knowledge every day.
+- Perseverance, never give up, and keep applying and developing your knowledge daily.

 What is your strategy to successfully pass the5%ers evaluation account?